Thursday, February 21, 2019

-Manzano, Carolina and Vives, Xavier study Market Power and Welfare in Asymmetric Divisible Good Auctions.
+Manzano, Carolina (Rovira i Virgili University) and Vives, Xavier (IESE Business School) express Market Power and Welfare in Asymmetric Divisible Good Auctions.

-ABSTRACT: We analyze a divisible good uniform-price auction that features two groups each with a Önite number of identical bidders.
-At equilibrium the relative market power (price impact) of a group increases with the precision of its private information and declines with its transaction costs.
-An increase in transaction costs and/or a decrease in the precision of a bidding groupís information induces a strategic response from the other group, which thereafter attenuates its response to both private information and prices.
-A "stronger" bidding group -which has more precise private information, faces lower transaction costs, and is more oligopsonistic- has more price impact and so will behave competitively only if it receives a higher per capita subsidy rate.
-When the strong group values the asset no less than the weak group, the expected deadweight loss increases with the quantity auctioned and also with the degree of payo§ asymmetries.
-Price impact and the deadweight loss may be negatively associated.
-The results are consistent with the available empirical evidence.
-KEYWORDS: demand/supply schedule competition, private information, liquidity auctions, Treasury auctions, electricity auctions, market integration.
-JEL: D44, D82, G14, E58
+ABSTRACT: We analyze a divisible good uniform-price auction that features two groups each with a finite number of identical bidders.
+Equilibrium is unique, and the relative market power of a group increases with the precision of its private information but declines with its transaction costs.
+In line with empirical evidence, we .nd that an increase in transaction costs and/or a decrease in the precision of a bidding group.s information induces a strategic response from the other group, which thereafter attenuates its response to both private information and prices.
+A "stronger" bidding group -which has more precise private information, faces lower transaction costs, and is more oligopsonistic- has more market power and so will behave competitively only if it receives a higher per capita subsidy rate.
+When the strong group values the asset no less than the weak group, the expected deadweight loss increases with the quantity auctioned and also with the degree of payoff asymmetries.
+Market power and the deadweight loss may be negatively associated.